Snake (R. Kelly song)

 "Snake" is a song by the American recording artist R. Kelly, featuring Big Tigger, from his fifth studio album, Chocolate Factory.
 The remix features Cam'ron.
-It was released on February 25, 2003, by Jive Records as the second single from the album.
+It was released on April 28, 2003, by Jive Records as the second single from the album.
 The R&B song with Latin music inspiration was written and produced by R. Kelly, and co-written by Darian Morgan, as a tribute to Stevie Wonder's musical experimentation.
 The song also inspired the dancehall reggae riddim called Baghdad.

-"Snake" achieved moderate success, reaching number sixteen at the US Billboard Hot 100.
+"Snake" achieved moderate success, reaching number 16 on the US Billboard Hot 100.
 A special double-A-side edition with "Thoia Thoing" was also released.
-The maxi-single charted at number ten in the Netherlands, number thirty in France, number sixteen in Australia and at number eighteen in Switzerland.
+The maxi-single charted at number 10 in the Netherlands, number 30 in France, number sixteen in Australia and at number 18 in Switzerland.
 A remix with actor and musician Cam'ron was also released.

 Background and composition

 "Snake" was written and produced by R. Kelly, and co-written by Darian Morgan.
 It is an R&B song with Latin music inspiration, and elements of urban pop and new jack swing.
 "Snake" is four minutes and fifty-one seconds long.
 It is composed in the key of A♭ major and is set in time signature of common time with a tempo of 92 beats per minute.
 R. Kelly vocal range spans from C♯_{4} to F♯_{5}.
 Andrew McGregor of the BBC revealed that "Snake" was written in "tribute to Stevie [Wonder]'s musical experimentation".
 Robert Christgau describes the song as an "Orientalist sex fantasy".